 |Lisa Leger - Lisa is originally from Victoria B.C. and currently resides in Avola.
-She has volunteered in a number of social and charitable organizations through the course of the last 12 years.
-Her interests include organic heirloom gardening, spiritual growth and outdoor adventure.
-She also advocates animal rights and human diversity.|
+She has volunteered with various social and charitable organizations through the course of the last 17 years.
+Her interests include organic, heirloom gardening, spiritual growth, travelling, and outdoor adventure.
+Lisa is also the past chair person for the Avola Community Hall and Recreational Cooperative Association and keenly supports local Community Development within Avola and the North Thompson Valley.
+Additionally, she advocates animal rights, human diversity and a healthy , sustainable environment .

-|Gilles Leger - Gilles has been a resident of Avola for 10 years.
-He loves to garden and grow organic heirloom vegetables.
+|Gilles Leger - Gilles has been a resident of Avola for 17 years.
+He loves to garden and grow organic heirloom vegetables and garlic.
 Additionally, he has a heart for the less fortunate and supports several social programs.
 In his youth Gilles ran a Drop-in Center for the homeless in Portland, Oregon.
-Currently , he is actively involved with the Children's ministry at his local church.
+He was involved with the Children's Ministry at his local church as well.
 He is a positive influence within his community and a board member of the Avola Improvement District.
 Gilles enjoys travelling, playing music, leatherwork and cooking.

 |Antoon Houben (Chair) - I spent my career working in the Information Technology field as a programmer, systems analyst, software architect and eventually as Vice President and CIO at a US Public Corporation.
 I am now retired and living in Barriere.
 I am active in the community having spent the last 7 years at the Barriere and District Food Bank, serving at NTVIC (now called the North Thompson Activity Centre), tutoring through the Partner Assisted Learning program run by Yellowhead Community Services, and have recently become a member of the Barriere Lions.
 I became a Director of the North Thompson Communities Foundation in 2019 and am currently serving as its Chair.